Boogiepop and Others

 Boogiepop and Others (ブギーポップは笑わない, Bugīpoppu wa Warawanai) is a Japanese light novel written by Kouhei Kadono and illustrated by Kouji Ogata.
 The first in the Boogiepop series, it was released in 1998 by MediaWorks and won the fourth Dengeki Game Novel Contest.
 A manga adaptation by Kouji Ogata began serialization in 1999.
 It is licensed in English by Seven Seas Entertainment under the title Boogiepop Doesn't Laugh.

 The story takes place in an unnamed Japanese city, and follows five students at Shinyo Academy as they try to piece together the puzzle of a new drug and recent disappearances among the student populace.
 While the teachers believe them to only be runaways, the female students whisper among themselves about the urban legend Boogiepop, who is said to be a shinigami.

-Explanation of the novel's title

-The titles used in the Boogiepop Series can typically be separated into multiple titles.
-The full, Japanese title of this novel is Boogiepop wa Warawanai Boogiepop and Others.
-Typically the translation of Boogiepop wa Warawanai is either Boogiepop Doesn't Laugh or Boogiepop Doesn't Smile; the publishers of the manga of the same name chose to use the Boogiepop Doesn't Laugh translation.
-This refers to the character Boogiepop, who is usually described with a deadpan expression, and is never seen to laugh or smile.
-Boogiepop and Others simply refers to the character Boogiepop, and the 'other' characters.